James Reston: Legacy

 In his review of Reston's memoir, Eric Alterman wrote in The Columbia Journalism Review:

 To read Reston on Henry Kissinger today is, as it was during the Nixon administration, a little embarrassing.
 (Reston once titled one of his columns "By Henry Kissinger with James Reston".)
 Nothing in his experience in Washington, Reston says over and over in these memoirs, "was ever quite as good or as bad as the fashionable opinion of the day", and he thinks of Kissinger as a prime example of this. [...]
 But in praising Kissinger, Reston is praising a man who regularly misled him, who wiretapped NSC staff members to determine who was leaking to reporters when they revealed his unconstitutional maneuverings, and who urged Nixon to prosecute Reston's newspaper for its constitutionally protected publication of the Pentagon Papers.
 During the infamous 1972 Christmas bombing of North Vietnam, Reston wrote of Kissinger that "he has said nothing in public about the bombing in North Vietnam, which he undoubtedly opposes....
 If the bombing goes on ...
 Mr. Kissinger will be free to resign."
 The only problem with the interpretation, however, was that the bombings were Kissinger's idea.
 He misled Reston about his own position and then misled the White House staff about these conversations, finally admitting the truth when confronted with his phone records.

 Reston also displayed his affinity for the powerful when Edward Kennedy drove his car off the bridge at Chappaquiddick Island, resulting in the death of Mary Jo Kopechne.
 Summering at nearby Martha's Vineyard, Reston filed the first account of the incident for The New York Times; his opening paragraph began "Tragedy has again struck the Kennedy family."
 Managing editor A. M. Rosenthal edited the text to make Kopechne the subject.

 Acupuncture

 Reston wrote for the Times that in July 1971, he suffered appendicitis while visiting China with his wife.
 After his appendix was removed through conventional surgery at the Anti-Imperialist Hospital in Beijing, his post-operative pain was treated by Li Chang-yuan with acupuncture that "sent ripples of pain racing through my limbs and, at least, had the effect of diverting my attention from the distress in my stomach."
 Paul U. Unschuld, an academic translator of traditional Chinese medical texts, credits Reston's article with the rise of traditional Chinese medicine in the body of alternative medicine of the West.
+There were popular misconceptions at the time that the acupuncture was used instead of anasthetics during the operation itself, but this was false, with Reston having been given a standard injection of benzocaine and lidocaine to anasthetise him prior to the operation.